Photo 16 - The Dock Road In 1930.

 Photo 33 - Stapleton & Harneys

-This photograph, estimated to be from around the year 1900 or thereabouts, showcases the quaint establishment of Stapleton & Harneys, a shop and bakery.
+This photograph, estimated to be from around the year 1900 or thereabouts, features the quaint establishment of Stapleton & Harneys, a shop and bakery.

 Notably, above the entrance, a curious girl is depicted peering out from behind a delicate lace curtain, having caught sight of the photographer.
 It's intriguing to imagine her reaction, considering that witnessing a camera in operation during those times would have been a remarkable novelty.
 One can't help but ponder what she might have made of the filming process for cinematic gems like 'Echoes' or the celebrated masterpiece 'Redwater'.
 Fortunately, she was spared such modern marvels, left to preserve her innocence in a less creative era.